takari/ollie/README.md

 # Ollie

+Ollie is Java-based application framework designed to simplify the creation and distribution of REST-API enabled server applications.

 The creators of Ollie saw that many apps had common structures.
 They would have some kind of dependency injection framework, api documentation, a way to build and run the app, etc..
 The goal with Ollie is to abstract as much of